xpl/ansicolor/README.md

 ## What for

-- String coloring with ANSI escape codes
+- String coloring with ANSI escape codes + solves the style hierarchy problem (outlined below)
 - Parsing/removing ANSI style data from strings
 - Converting ANSI styles to a Chrome DevTools-compatible output ([interactive demo](https://xpl.github.io/ansicolor/))
 - A middleware for your platform-agnostic logging system